WriteRead024/GitTesting/SubfolderFour-PullRequests/subfolderfour-pullrequests.md

 are perhaps excessive for the information needed in this testing work, but were useful in finding out information on things like how to reject pull requests (the term is 'Close' pull requests).

-This repository subfolder only deals with in-repository pull requests, not inter-(forked-)repositories' pull requests.
+This repository subfolder deals mainly with in-repository pull requests on GitHub, not inter-(forked-)repositories' pull requests.

 The process is:
 1) Get a repository local copy on a development machine.